GH6324/flymd/README.en.md

 ## ❓ FAQ

+- **macOS says the app is "damaged" and won't open?** Since the app isn't notarized by Apple, run: `sudo xattr -r -d com.apple.quarantine /Applications/flymd.app`, or hold Control and click the app then select "Open".
+See [installation guide](#macOS-Installation-Notes) for details.
 - [Solution for Arch Linux blank screen](arch.md)
 - Right-click menu taken over by a plugin?
 Press `Shift + Right Click` to open the native context menu.
 - Need larger content or different margins?
 Use `Shift + Mouse Wheel` to adjust the content width (margins), and `Ctrl + Mouse Wheel` to enlarge text and images.